top of page

 The Spice Farms

-Zanzibar’s spice farms are a must-visit, offering an immersive experience into the island’s spice production.
+Zanzibar’s spice farms are a must-visit, offering an immersive experience of the island’s spice production.
 On a guided tour, you’ll learn about the cultivation and processing of spices such as cloves, cinnamon, nutmeg, and vanilla, and have the chance to taste and buy fresh spices.

 Kuza Cave and Swahili Cave